Right! Right! Right!

 Right!
 Right!
-Right! is a video album by Melbourne-based rock band Jet, recorded from their performance at the Forum theatre, Melbourne.
-The performance was on the tour following the release of their debut album, "Get Born".
-The DVD also contains videoclips of selected video clips.
-In addition to this, it contains the documentary "Take It Or Leave It", named after one of the band's songs, which records their early success and feelings on events that interrupted the progress and recording of Get Born.
+Right! is a concert film by Melbourne-based rock band Jet, recorded from their performance at the Forum Theatre, Melbourne.
+The performance was on the tour following the release of their debut album, Get Born.
+The DVD also contains music videos of selected songs.
+In addition to this, it contains the documentary Take It Or Leave It, named after one of the band's songs, which records their early success and feelings on events that interrupted the progress and recording of Get Born.